AsleshaV/PyBer_Analysis/README.md

+#### The multiple-line chart:
-The multiple-line chart titled "Total Fare by City Type" showing total fares in rural, suburban, and urban cities between January - April 2019.
+The line chart titled "Total Fare by City Type" showing total fares in rural, suburban, and urban cities between January - April 2019.
 The urban cities fares were reported highest from around $1,600 to $2,300 during January to May 2019 period.
 In contrast, the rural cities fares were around $300 to $500 and suruban cities fall in between urban and rural cities with around $700 to $1,300 during this time.
 We can also notice in the line chart that the similar peak times in total fares occurred sometime at the end of February 2019 for each city type.

 ## Summary: